RigglePrime/SS13-tools/ss13_tools/log_buddy/README.md

 - `%tail`: same as head, but from the other side
   - `%tail`
   - `%tail 20`
+- `%undo`: undoes your last command
+  - `%undo`
+  - `%undo 2`: undoes your last TWO commands, how fancy!
 - `%clear`: USE WITH CAUTION: **deletes** currently stored logs.
 After using this, there's no going back.
 - `%sort`: sorts the logs by time.
 You don't need to call this as they're automatically sorted